Professor Mohamed Rabie, PhD

 email@example.com / Professorrabie@yahoo.com

 Dr. Rabie was named distinguished professor of International political economy by the School of Governance and Economics in 2013.
-He graduated from Jericho High School in the West Bank in 1957, continued his college and graduate studies in Egypt, Germany and the United States.
-He received a bachelor degree in agricultural economics and an MA degree in rural sociology in 1962 and 1964, respectively from Ain Shams University in Cairo, Egypt.
-He received an MA degree and a PhD degree in Economics in 1968 and 1970, respectively from the University of Houston, Texas.
+He graduated from Jericho High School in Palestine in 1957, continued his college and graduate studies in Egypt, Germany and the United States.
+He received a bachelor degree in agricultural economics and an MA degree in rural sociology in 1962 and 1964, respectively from Ain Shams University, Cairo, Egypt.
+He received an MA degree and a PhD degree in Economics in 1968 and 1970, respectively from the University of Houston, Houston, Texas.

 During the years 1977 to 1983 Prof. Rabie was involved in business consulting and healthcare.
 In 1978 he was a founding partner of the Texas Health Plans in Houston; and in 1979 he was a founding partner and publisher of Your Health magazine; and between 1995 and 2001, he served as president of the Association Health Care Management.

 Prof. Rabie has so far published a total of 43 books in English and Arabic.
-English books include: The Politics of Foreign Aid (Praeger, 1988); A Vision for the Transformation of the Middle East (Center for Educational Development, 1990); The New World Order (Vantage Press, 1992); Conflict Resolution and the Middle East Peace Process (Duetsches Orient Institut, Hamburg, 1993); Conflict Resolution and Ethnicity (Praeger, 1994); US-PLO Dialogue (University Press of Florida, 1995); The Making of History (Authors Choice, 2001); Saving Capitalism and Democracy (Palgrave Macmillan, May, 2013); Global Economic and Cultural Transformation (Palgrave Macmillan, October, 2013); and A Theory of Sustainable Sociocultural and Economic Development, (Palgrave Macmillan, January 2016.
+English books include: The Politics of Foreign Aid (Praeger, 1988); Israel and South Africa (Center for Research and Publishing, 1987) A Vision for the Transformation of the Middle East (Center for Educational Development, 1990); The New World Order (Vantage Press, 1992); Conflict Resolution and the Middle East Peace Process (Duetsches Orient Institut, Hamburg, 1993); Conflict Resolution and Ethnicity (Praeger, 1994); US-PLO Dialogue (University Press of Florida, 1995); The Making of History (Authors Choice, 2001); Saving Capitalism and Democracy (Palgrave Macmillan, May, 2013); Global Economic and Cultural Transformation (Palgrave Macmillan, October, 2013); A Theory of Sustainable Sociocultural and Economic Development, (Palgrave Macmillan, 2016), and The Global Debt Crisis and its Sociopolitical Implications: creating conditions of a sustaiable, peaceful, and just world (Palgrave Macmillan, 2018).

 Prof. Rabie had served in the mid-1970s as a board member of the Arab Fund for Technical Assistance for African Countries; and the steering committee of the Euro-Arab Dialogue.
-Currently, Dr. Rabie is a fellow of the Alexander von Humboldt Stiftung; the president of the Arab Thought Council in Washington DC; a member of the Arab Thought Forum and the American Sociological Association as well as the board of the UNESCO–sponsored "Book in a Newspaper," project, and a few other associations.
+Currently, Dr. Rabie is a fellow of the Alexander von Humboldt Stiftung; the president of the Arab Thought Council in Washington DC; a member of the Arab Thought Forum and other organizations and editorial boards of academic magazines.
 Between 1972 and 1976, Dr. Rabie was the founding editor of the Social Sciences Quarterly published by Kuwait University; and between 1983 and 1985, he served as the executive director of the Institute of Palestinian Studies in Washington DC.

 In 1985 Dr. Rabie predicted the collapse of the Soviet Union in a lecture at Germany’s most prestigious Institute for Economics and Politics (Stiftung wiesenschaft und politics); and in 1988 he conceived the idea of the US-PLO dialogue, drafted the original document that guided negotiations, and coordinated the secret contacts between the US and the PLO that led the US government to recognize the PLO, open a dialogue with it, and launch the peace process.
 In 1992, Prof. Rabie predicted the Great Recession in his book, The New World Order, but the recession was delayed by some 10 years due to the unexpected advent of the Internet.
 And as for “The Arab Spring,” he predicted the scenario of the political upheaval and the Islamic forces ascension to power in more than one article and in his book, the Making of the Arab Future published in 2000, as well as in a poem written in 1994.